BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

     * The authorization can also include the desired scopes including any additional claims about the user such as: `email`, `name`, `given_name`, `family_name`, `openid`, _etc._ that can be retrieved in the ID token from the `/identity-provider/userinfo/` endpoint.
     * Optionally, the authorization request should also contain a unique `state` code, a string of any length, used to prevent cross site forgery request.
-It's up to the client to save the state sent in the request, to validate it with the state returned in the response from the authorization server.
+    It's up to the client to save the state sent in the request and validate it with the state returned in the response from the authorization server.
     * Optionally there may be an `approval_prompt` parameter that can be provided and set to either `force` or `auto`.
 If not set, and there is a "skip authorization" checkbox in the app registration form which is disabled, then